johnsutor/synthblend/README.md

 A library for generating simple synthetic images from withing Blender.
 Imposes a 3D model onto a predetermined background

+## Requirements
+This library requires a Blender install of version >= 2.80.
+In order to work with models not already within the models directory, you must name your object the same as your file name.

 ## Getting Started
 There are no external dependencies to install for ```synthblend.py```, though if they exist in the future, they may be installed with
 ```